elmerdotdev/wmad-a0523-react-midterm-project/README.md

 Your React application should have all these functionalities:

 - C.R.U.D.
-The user should be able to create, retrieve, update, and delete data.
+You should be able to create, retrieve, update, and delete data.
 - Must have at least five routes (nested routes are included in the count)
 - Must use Context API
 - Must be mobile responsive